-Welcome to the January edition of i-build magazine!
+Welcome to the February edition of i-build magazine!
 This issue is packed with inspirational projects and products as well as useful advice for your self-build.

 The never-ending first month of the year is finally over, and the January blues are all but a distant memory.
 For the disciplined amongst us, New Year's resolutions have been followed to a 'T'; and for those with little willpower, whose intentions were abandoned in early 2020, there's still time to make a change.
 Whether your resolution for 2020 was to reach a key milestone on your home-building project, to overcome a mind-boggling hurdle or to build more sustainably, January has provided us all with a motive to make at least one change.
 We'd love to hear your home-building resolutions.
 Head over to our Twitter page and use the hashtag #ibuildresolutions to share the changes you plan to make this year.

 As we head into brighter, more uplifting months; we've included some interior inspo in this month's issue.
 Turn to page 06 to be inspired by the tropics and flick to page 08 for some seasonal home accessories for Valentine's Day.